aimansae/my-chalet/README.md

 - Fixed by adding on form.py file, a widget, with an initial value.
 5. Django reservation form was not getting the specific chalet that user selected.
 Inserted another model field on MakeReservation (selected_chalet) with a foreign Key connected to ChaletList Model to access the date and the render it on reservation.html template.

 6. Edit view was not rendering due to url error on edit_reservation.html.
-Initially the code used was {% url 'edit' reservations.id %}, hoever needed to access the loop variable 'reservation' therefore corrected with the following code {% url 'edit' reservation.id %}
+Initially the code used was {% url 'edit' reservations.id %}, however needed to access the loop variable 'reservation' therefore corrected with the following code {% url 'edit' reservation.id %}

-7. After inserting all chalet images on homepage, the deployment to heroku did not work and static file was connected wrongly.
+7. After inserting all chalet images on homepage, the deployment to heroku did not render images correctly because static file was connected wrongly.
 I had {% static '/css/style.css' %} instead of {% static 'css/style.css' %}.

 8. Due to  {% if forloop.counter|divisibleby:3 %} on home.html, chalet cards on medium devices were rendering wrongly.
 A list of 2, 1, 2,1 was being displayed.
-Removed the counter loop code as bootstrap classes were already displaying 2 cards per row.
+Removed the counter loop code as Bootstrap classes were already displaying 2 cards per row.
 Now on medium devices 2 chalet per row are showing,as intended.

-9.
+9. Js code for Timeout function presented TypeError: cannot read properties of null (reading 'close'):
+ - checked if element by ID 'msg' was present on html file,
+ - Fixed error with if (messages) statement: setimeout function was requiren only for specific moments, when messages were appearing, therefore if statement resolved the isusue.

 </details>

 ## Technologies used

 ### [HTML5](https://developer.mozilla.org/en-US/docs/Glossary/HTML5)